bernatGene/cereal-io/README.md

 `ConnectToPort`.
 - Connecting game objects to functions that send or read the values you want.

-Alternatively you can drag and drop the `Cereal_IO_V2.unitypackage` found in this repository under the `unity` folder.
+Alternatively you can drag and drop the `Cereal_IO_V3.unitypackage` found in this repository under the `unity` folder, on your assets folder and use the given template scene.

 A full-feature working example can be found in: